Accounting & Finance Accounting

 This Programme consists of five core modules listed below:

-(40 hours each except Financial Reporting & Forensic Accounting)
+(40 hours each except Financial Accounting & Forensic Accounting)

 |2.
 Forensic Accounting (36 hours)|